entenschule/zoo2/proj/scripts/prop/README.md

 ## create

-`python -m proj.scripts.prop.create animals.cat whiskers`
+`python -m proj.scripts.prop create animals.cat whiskers`

 The example command shown above is to be run in the root folder (_zoo2_),<br>
 and will do the following: